dLobatog/SolitaryGameSML/README.md

 SolitaryGameSML
 ===============

-Solitary card game in SML
+Solitary card game in SML.
+This started as a Homework project for a Programming languages class in Courser